hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 | `ValuesLogicalRule` | `LogicalValues` | `ValuesLogicalRel` |

 Last, we manually add a special `RootLogicalRel` on top of the result.
-This operator is an abstraction of a user query cursor that returns query results on the initiator member.
+This operator is an abstraction of a user query cursor that returns results on the initiator member.

 The result of the logical optimization is an optimized tree of operators with the `HazelcastConvention.LOGICAL` convention, that has `RootLogicalRel` at the root.